radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec does not use separate ports for authentication, accounting and dynamic authorization changes.
 The client source port used for RadSec connections is not fixed -- it is typically an ephemeral port picked by the client Operating System.
-For considerations regarding the multi-purpose use of one port for authentication and accounting see {{radius_packets}}.
+For considerations regarding the multipurpose use of one port for authentication and accounting see {{radius_packets}}.

 RadSec clients MAY open multiple connections to the same RadSec server and RadSec servers MUST be able to accept multiple connections from a single client.